Meriyamm/PDDL4J/README.md

 ## PS

 This is a fork of the original pddl4j project.
-The main purpose for creating this repository was to add some pddl tests so that my internshiip supervisor can run the planner on my created domains.
+The main purpose for creating this repository was to add some pddl tests so that my internship supervisor can run the planner on my created domains.

 ## To run the planner on MY Domains